samuelbortolin/NLU-unitn-course/first_assignment/REPORT.md

 **Training Transition-Based Dependency Parser (Optional & Advanced)**

-* Modify [NLTK Transition parser](https://github.com/nltk/nltk/blob/develop/nltk/parse/transitionparser.py) ' s `Configuration` class to use better features.
+* Modify [NLTK Transition parser](https://github.com/nltk/nltk/blob/develop/nltk/parse/transitionparser.py) ' s `Configuration` class to use better features
 * Evaluate the features comparing performance to the original
-* Replace `SVM` classifier with an alternative of your choice.
+* Replace `SVM` classifier with an alternative of your choice

 ## Working with Dependency Graphs (Parses)